 Getting to Vatican City from Termini

-The Vatican Museum is one of the best things to see in Rome in 2 days.
+The Vatican Museum’s Sistine Chapel is absolutely spectacular.
+It is one of those genuinely awe-inspiring places.
 You’ve only got limited time in Rome, so I would highly suggest paying the extra couple of bucks to skip the line and get in faster.
 Book your tickets here.

 If you’re going in the summer, you need to book at least 30-45 days in advance.
 You can likely get away with less than that for off-season or shoulder season.